getsentry/sentry-docs/src/wizard/java/index.md

 </dependency>
 ```

-To upload your source code to Sentry and show it in stacktraces, use our Maven plugin.
+To upload your source code to Sentry so it can be shown in stack traces, use our Maven plugin.

 ```xml
 <build>